 moderated by Elena Veljanovska (Disruption Network Lab, MK/DE).

 What are the effects of this on democracy?
 What measures are states taking to combat the pandemic and how do they affect citizens?
 How is the crisis communicated to citizens and how is this reflecting the culture of governing?
 What does growing state intervention mean for politics, conflict studies, human rights, solidarity and activism?

-In this conversation we will focus on the response to the coronavirus outbreak in South Eastern European countries: North Macedonia, Serbia, Kosovo, Albania and Bosnia and Herzegovina.
-We will examine and question the execution of some political decisions in the region, the different political styles, misinformation and the lack of dialogue with the citizens.
-By taking a critical approach, we will also talk about citizens’ response to the measures, and how these measures reflected the current state of democracy in the respective societies.
+This conversation focuses on the response to the coronavirus outbreak in South Eastern European countries: North Macedonia, Serbia, Kosovo, Albania and Bosnia and Herzegovina.
+The guests examine and question the execution of some political decisions in the region, the different political styles, misinformation and the lack of dialogue with the citizens.
+By taking a critical approach, they also talk about citizens’ response to the measures, and how these measures reflected the current state of democracy in the respective societies.